 4.)
 Marche Bourse

-Even though this is a very small market, closer to the equivalent of a pop up Parisian food court, it is one of the best places to grab a group of friends and pop into for a quick, authentic bite to eat.
+Even though this is a very small market, closer to the equivalent of a pop-up Parisian food court, it is one of the best places to grab a group of friends and pop in for a quick, authentic bite to eat.